 - Understanding of UNDP rules and procedures or experience of completing UN assignments would be an asset

-- Prior working experience in Karnali region
+- Prior working experience in Karnali region is desirable

 - Fluency in oral and written Nepali and English is essential

 Note: This position is open for Nepal nationals only

 Important information for US Permanent Residents (‘Green Card’ holders)

 Under US immigration law, acceptance of a staff position with UNDP, an international organization, may have significant implications for US Permanent Residents.
 UNDP advises applicants for all professional level posts that they must relinquish their US Permanent Resident status and accept a G-4 visa, or have submitted a valid application for US citizenship prior to commencement of employment.

 UNDP is not in a position to provide advice or assistance on applying for US citizenship and therefore applicants are advised to seek the advice of competent immigration lawyers regarding any applications.

 Note: UNDP reserves the right to select one or more candidates from this vacancy announcement.
 We may also retain applications and consider candidates applying to this post for other similar positions with UNDP at the same grade level and with similar job description, experience and educational requirements.